 Basically, the cycle starts over and over again, and what isn’t working now might be working a year later.
 It isn’t strange to do experiment something multiple times over a few years.
 Companies that do experiments have a big advantage over companies that don’t.
-The advantage you ask?
-You constantly learn about your targeted audience and you keep improving your website to make it easier for your users.
+The advantage, you ask?
+You constantly learn about your targeted audience, and you keep improving your website to make it easier for your users.

-To be able to do CRO to it’s best to extend you’ll need a team containing people specialized in Psychology, Data, UX design and even a full stack developer.
-It might seem like a lot of people, but there are CRO specialists that can do all of the tasks mentioned above.
+To be able to do CRO as it’s best to extend you’ll need a team containing people specialized in Psychology, Data, UX design and even a full stack developer.
+It might seem like a lot of people, but there are CRO specialists that can do all the tasks mentioned above.
 It won’t be to the extent as when you have a specialist for each specific task within CRO, but in general, it’s a great way of starting with CRO.

 The steps I mentioned in this article:

-Some aspects didn’t really get the attention they deserved for example UX design.
-UX design is not only about how it looks but also about how you can apply certain psychological theories to the design.
+Some aspects didn’t really get the attention they deserved, for example UX design.
+UX design is not only about how it looks, but also about how you can apply certain psychological theories to the design.

 If you have any questions according to this or any of my other articles, feel free to reach out to me.
 I’m happy to answer all your questions.
-Same goes for articles, if you have any suggestions feel free to let me know on my social channels or just email me.
+The same goes for articles, if you have any suggestions feel free to let me know on my social channels or just email me.